-With restrictions lifting, sunnier and warmer weather approaching, take a look at FREE things to do.
+With restrictions lifting, sunnier and warmer weather approaching, take a look at our suggestions of FREE things to do in York.

 A York Card is your library card, but also provides free or discounted entry into many of York's attractions.
 The York Card is just for residents of York and can be purchased at any York library.
 It's free for children (there is a small charge for adults) and is valid for 1 year.
 More information can be found on the York Explore Website.
 Find out where you can use the York Card